- Contact Us

 They are relatively obscure issues such as what kind of helium to use during leak testing, or whether to use barbed versus compression fittings, when most of the problems boil down to a few issues:

 1) Run a shut-in leak test on the assembled canister & regulator, as described in ASTM D7663-11, before going to the field.
-Leak test the assembled sample train on site, except for the connection to the Vapor Pin® or equivalent point with a hand-held vacuum pump or peristaltic.
+Leak test the assembled sample train on site, except for the connection to the Vapor Pin® sampling device or equivalent point with a hand-held vacuum pump or peristaltic.
 Last, connect the sample train to the sub-slab point and leak test it the point.
 Helium works, but we use distilled water.
-That’s a problem if the point leaks, but I’ve never seen it with the Vapor Pin®.
+That’s a problem if the point leaks, but I’ve never seen it with the Vapor Pin® sampling device.
 We also check the regulator flow rate prior the shut-in test, but an improper flow rate is more likely to result in no sample than an invalid sample.
 We’ve developed our own techniques if you’re interested.
 Also, documenting your test results and presenting them to the lab improves your credibility and keeps them on their toes.
 Even the best labs occasionally provide faulty equipment.

 2) Minimize the lengths of soft tubing by butting up the harder tubing or hardware against each other as close as possible.
 We find compression fittings more likely to leak, not less.